 Mill Pond Health Campus is a small nursing home located in Greencastle, Indiana.
-This turns out to be a quality facility, with an overall grade of B+.
-As far as we can see, this nursing home looks like a solid choice for most people.
+This turns out to be a decent facility, with an overall grade of B-.
+As far as we can see, this nursing home would be a solid choice for most people.
 This nursing home is better in some categories than others, but it didn't have any poor grades in any of the major areas discussed below.
 More information about these categories can be found below.

 Mill Pond Health Campus